szwiep/py_SBeLT/paper/paper.md

 Granular sediment of various sizes moves downstream along river beds when water flow is capable of entraining particles from the bed surface.
 This process is known as bed load sediment transport because the particles travel close to the boundary.
-It is common to treat the transport process as a predictive problem in which the mean transport rate past a stationary observation point is a function of local water flow conditions [@Parker:2008; @Wainwright:2014; @Ancey:2020].
-A predictive approach introduces challenges to understanding bed load transport, however, because the stochastic nature of transport due to the movements of individual particles is neglected [@Einstein:1937; @FurbDoane:2021].
+It is common to treat the transport process as a predictive problem in which the mean transport rate past a stationary observation point is a function of local water flow conditions and the grain size distribution of the bed material [@Parker:2008; @Wainwright:2014; @Ancey:2020].
+However, a predictive approach to the bed load problem neglects the stochastic nature of transport due to the movements of individual particles [@Einstein:1937; @FurbDoane:2021], and interactions between moving particles and those on the bed surface [@Ancey:2006; @Ancey:2008;LeeJerol:2018].
 Here, we present an open-source Python model, `pySBeLT`, which simulates the kinematics of rarefied particle transport (low rates) as a stochastic process along a riverbed profile.
-The primary aim of `pySBeLT` is to examine connections between individual particle motions and local transport rates, or the flux.
+The primary aim of `pySBeLT` is to offer an efficient and reasonable numerical means to help in examining connections between individual particle motions and local transport rates, or the flux.

 # Statement of need